JoshTheDerf/LDRParser/README.md

 ```

 ##TODO:
- * Support for mpd files.
+ * Support for Back-face culling instructions.
  * Support for part metas and comment processing.
  * Document the code
  * Conversion back to LDR files.